-My thanks to my public library for providing me with another amazing retro read!
+My thanks to my public library for providing me with an audio edition of this book.

-If you would like a chance to win a copy of Five Days in Skye, leave a comment below or email me at kavluvstoreadATyahooDOTca.
-If you add your email to a comment, remember to use AT and DOT instead of @ and . in order to protect yourself from spammers.
+If you would like a chance to win a copy of Murder on the Flying Scotsman, leave a comment below or email me at kavluvstoreadATyahooDOTca.
+If you add an email to your comment, remember to use AT and DOT instead of @ and . in order to protect yourself from spammers.
 If you enter the draw via email, please add the title to the subject line so it's easy to spot your entry.
-Draw will be held and winner announced on Saturday January 12 2019.
+Draw will be held and winner announced on Saturday April 6 2019.
 Offer open to International Readers.
 Good luck!